Magic Valley fairs and rodeos 2023

-Mark your calendars for fair and rodeo festivities happening in the Magic Valley during the months of July, August and September.
+Mark your calendars for fair and rodeo festivities happening in the Magic Valley during July, August and September.

 Camas County

-The fair will begin 4 p.m. on Aug.
+The fair will begin at 4 p.m.
+Aug.
 3 at Camas Avenue West in Fairfield.
-Events will continue throughout the weekend and the fair will close at 3 p.m. on Aug.
-6. TICKETS???????????
+Events will continue throughout the weekend and will end at 3 p.m.
+Aug.
+6.

-Rodeo begins at 7:30 p.m. on July 7-8 at the C Me Later Arena on Highway 20.
-General admission costs $12-16.
-Admission cost for children age 8 and under is $6 and additional fee.

 Lincoln County

-The fair and rodeo will begin with the junior rodeo event on Saturday, July 22 at the Lincoln County Fairgrounds in Shoshone.
-The rodeos will continue at 8 p.m. on July 27-28.
+The fair and rodeo will begin with the junior rodeo on July 22 at the Lincoln County Fairgrounds in Shoshone.
+The rodeos will continue at 8 p.m.
+July 27-28.
 A variety of events will continue throughout the week.
-The fair will end on Sunday, July 30 after the antique tractor pulls happening on 5 p.m.
+The fair ends July 30 after the antique tractor pull at 5 p.m.

+The fair and rodeo will run July 31 through Aug.
+5 at 85 E. Baseline Road in Rupert.

 People are also reading…

-Wildwood will be performing a free concert sponsored by PMT at 7 p.m. on July 32 at the rodeo grandstands.
+Wildwood will be performing a free concert sponsored by PMT at 7 p.m.
+July 31 at the rodeo grandstands.

-Ticket prices for adults are $10 per person, cost for children between ages 6-12 is $6 and infants under age 6 have free admission.
+Fair ticket prices for adults are $10 per person.
+The cost for children between ages 6-12 is $6 and infants under age 6 have free admission.
 A family special for two adults and four kids is $35.

+The fair will begin at 10 a.m.
+Aug.
+7 at the Jerome County Fairgrounds.
+Rodeos are scheduled at 7:30 p.m.
+Aug.
+7-9 in the DePew Arena.

+Events will continue throughout the week and end at 10 p.m.
+Aug.
+12.

 Cassia County

+The fair will begin at 5 p.m.
+Aug.
+16 at Elba Avenue in Burley.
+The events will continue for three days until the fair ends at 12 p.m.
+Aug.
+19.

-A concert featuring musician Craig Morgan will begin at 8 p.m. on Aug.
-12 at the Idaho Central Credit Union Arena on Elba Avenue in Burley.
+A concert featuring musician Craig Morgan will begin at 8 p.m.
+Aug.
+12 at the Idaho Central Credit Union Arena.
 Tickets are $15 for wooden bleacher seats and $25 for grandstand and arena seating.

-The carnival will begin at 5 p.m. on Aug.
-16 on Elba Avenue in Burley.
-The events will continue for three days until the fair ends at 12 p.m. on Aug.
-19th.

-On-site tickets will be available starting at 11 a.m. on July 20 until 9 p.m. on Aug.
-19. To purchase tickets online, visit: https://myidahotix.com/organizations/cassia-county-fair-and-rodeo.
+On-site tickets will be available starting at 11 a.m.
+July 20 through Aug.
+19. To purchase tickets online, visit myidahotix.com/organizations/cassia-county-fair-and-rodeo.

-The rodeo will begin at 7:30 p.m on Aug.
-7 at DePew Arena in Jerome, 205 N Fir St. To purchase tickets online, visit: https://tickets.jeromecountyfair.com/tickets

-The Gooding Junior Rodeo will begin at 9 a.m. on Aug.
-12 at the Gooding County Fairgrounds, 205 Lucy Lane.
-The Gooding Pro Rodeo will begin from 8 p.m. to 10 p.m. on Aug.
-16 and end on Aug.
-19.

 Twin Falls County

-Gates will open at 7 p.m. between Aug.
-30 and Sept.
-4 at the Twin Falls County Fairgrounds in Filer.
-Gate admission costs $7 for ages 13 and above, $5 for ages 6-12 and advanced general admission, which includes the gate admission, is $29 per person.
+Gates will open at 7 p.m.
+Aug.
+30 through Sept.
+4 (Labor Day) at the Twin Falls County Fairgrounds in Filer.

-Musician Mitchell Tenpenny will be performing at 7:30 p.m. on Sept.
-3 in the fairgrounds' Shouse Arena.
+Musician Mitchell Tenpenny will perform at 7:30 p.m.
+Sept.
+3 in the Shouse Arena.

-To purchase online tickets for the fair, rodeo or concert visit: https://www.tfcfair.com/p/buy-tickets.
+To purchase online tickets for the fair, rodeo or concert visit www.tfcfair.com/p/buy-tickets.